 A part of the Swedish National Vision-driven Healthcare Program

-Vinnova is supporting long-term and visionary innovation milieus that engage stakeholders in all parts of society in order to make a difference for the health of the population.
+Vinnova supports long-term and visionary innovation environments that engage stakeholders in all parts of society in order to make a difference for the health of the population.

-Information-driven healthcare is funded for five years by Vinnova, Sweden’s national innovation agency, and the partners in the Vision-Driven Healthcare program in Sweden.
-This milieu is one of five innovation milieus for health that Vinnova has given priority.
-A large number of new projects and pre-studies are launching as part of the innovation milieu.
+This strategic initiative has secured funding for five years by Vinnova, Sweden’s national innovation agency, and partners in the Vision-Driven Healthcare program in Sweden.
+This is one of five innovation environments for health that Vinnova has prioritized.
+A large number of new projects and pre-studies are launching as part of the initiative.